Essomia/geojuji/docs/app.md

 vscode --install-extension neilbrayfield.php-docblocker
 vscode --install-extension sleistner.vscode-fileutils
 vscode --install-extension steoates.autoimport
-vscode --install-extension stylelint.vscode-stylelint
 vscode --install-extension xabikos.JavaScriptSnippets
 ```

-Please note that the `~/geojuji/app/visual-studio-code/settings.json` come with default configurations for linters (`eslint` and `stylelint` extensions).
-They have some default paths for `php5`, `node` and `prettier` executable.
+Please note that the `~/geojuji/app/visual-studio-code/settings.json` come with default configurations and have some default paths for `php5` executable.
 Please ensure that these path are correct for you.

 *PS:* If you need to share your own extension, run the followin command `vscode --list-extensions | xargs -L 1 echo vscode --install-extension`.